DataDog/hiring-engineers/answers.md

 [dashboard link](https://app.datadoghq.eu/dashboard/us3-fmf-5ds/apm--infra?from_ts=1587469829269&to_ts=1587473429269&live=true)

-If you are wondering whats difference between Service, Resource, or any other therms, you can use [APM Glossary](https://docs.datadoghq.com/tracing/visualization/) to learn more, and you will learn that:
+If you are wondering what is difference between Service, Resource, or any other therms, you can use [APM Glossary](https://docs.datadoghq.com/tracing/visualization/) to learn more, and you will learn that:
 - Services are the building blocks of modern microservice architectures - broadly a service groups together endpoints, queries, or jobs for the purposes of scaling instances.
 - Resources represent a particular domain of a customer application - they are typically an instrumented web endpoint, database query, or background job.